When you get started with live streaming, you’ll notice an abundance of acronyms that serve many different purposes. There’s RTMP, HLS, HDS, and more.

 Currently, the only downside of HLS is that latency can be relatively high.
 However, there are methods for reducing HLS latency.

-HLS is the most widely-used protocol today, and it’s robust.
+HLS is the most widely-used protocol today because it’s robust and effective.
 For example, we know that few viewers will return to a site during a stream if they experience a video failure.
 Using a widely-compatible, adaptive protocol like HLS will deliver the best possible audience experience.

 Our takeaway recommendation here is simple: for now, almost all broadcasters should stick to using the HLS video streaming protocol.

-Yes, some users may find other protocols better for their needs.
-However, whether you want to stream live video on your website, do live streaming of sports events, or broadcast professional events and gatherings live, HLS is generally the best way to go.
+Of course, some users may find other protocols better for their needs.
+However, whether you want to stream live video on your website, do live streaming of sports events or broadcast professional events and gatherings live, HLS is generally the best way to go.

-And remember, MPEG-DASH is the up-and-coming option.
-Look for the growing adoption of that protocol in the near future, and stay tuned to our blog posts as we cover those industry shifts over time.
+Remember, MPEG-DASH is an up-and-coming option.
+Look for the growing adoption of that stream protocol in the near future.